CreatingNull/CreatingNull.github.io/docs/protocols/npc.md

 Using the LRC checksum byte provides a method to validate the format and data existing in the packet.
 This is just using ISO 1155 compliant longitudinal redundancy checking.
+LRC8 was chosen instead of a CRC8 due to computation efficiency, it's purpose is provided confidence data is being assembled and disassembled in compliance with the protocol rather than catching byte errors.

 With a zeroed initial LRC byte each byte is added to LRC, masking overflowed bits (this may not be required for 8-bit unsigned numerics on platforms with safe overflow-handling, but it is safer to always mask if you are unsure).